-FortiGate's native active-passive HA feature (without using an OCI supplementary mechanism such as a load balancer) can be configured with two FortiGate-VM instances: one acting as the primary node and the other as the secondary node, both located in the same AD.
+You can configure FortiGate's native active-passive high availability (HA) feature (without using an OCI supplementary mechanism such as a load balancer) with two FortiGate-VM instances: one acting as the primary node and the other as the secondary node, both located in the same availability domain.
 This guide refers to the primary and secondary nodes as FortiGate A and FortiGate B, respectively.
-This is called "unicast HA" and is specific to cloud environments, including OCI, to be compliant to their network restrictions in comparison to an equivalent feature that physical FortiGates provided.
-The FortiGate-VMs run heartbeats between dedicated ports and synchronize OS configurations.
+This is called "unicast HA" and is specific to cloud environments, including OCI, to comply to their network restrictions in comparison to an equivalent feature that physical FortiGates provided.
+The FortiGate-VMs run heartbeats between dedicated ports and synchronize operating system configurations.
 When the primary node fails, the secondary node takes over as the primary node so endpoints continue to communicate with external resources over the FortiGate-VM.
-Sessions are also synchronized at the time of failover.
+The FortiGates also synchronize sessions at the time of failover.